Health care costs can be controlled or decreased only by using strategies that decrease the following:

 Prospective payment systems reward less expensive care and usually use fewer services than fee-for-service systems, in which providers are paid more when they use more services.
 However, prospective payment means that providers have no financial motivation to care for people with complex health problems, such as those who have several disorders or who are seriously ill.
 Thus, theoretically, necessary care may not be provided.
 Also, quality of care may decrease.
 Quality control systems (such as use of an organization that regularly reviews the care provided) are often also put into place to maintain quality of care.

-In the United States, unlike in most of the developed world, insurance companies routinely deny many claims for services people have received.
+In the United States, unlike in most of the developed world, insurance companies (including Medicare) routinely deny many claims for services people have received.
+The denial rate averages between 5 and 10%.
 Some of the claims are paid after appeal, but appealing a claim is quite expensive and requires much time and effort for everyone involved.

 Competition also contributes to health care costs (mainly administrative).
 Dealing with the many different rules for claim submission, evaluation, and many other services (such as referrals and coding) required by different insurance companies takes more time—for health care providers, their clerical staff, or both.